sonalnikam/sti-wildfly/README.md

     ```
     $ cd sti-wildfly
-    $ make test VERSION=8.1
+    $ make test VERSION=wildfly8.1
     ```

-**Notice: By omitting the `VERSION` parameter, the build/test action will be performed on all provided versions of WildFly.
-Since we are currently providing only version `8.1` you can omit this parameter.**
+**Notice: By omitting the `VERSION` parameter, the build/test action will be performed on all provided versions of WildFly.**

 Repository organization